Interstate 285 (Georgia): Route description

 While I-285 does not travel through Gwinnett County, the highway travels very close to the DeKalb–Gwinnett county line, and many major highways in Gwinnett County connect to I-285, with some prominent ones being US Route 78 (US 78), I-85, and SR 141.
 Major Gwinnett cities near I-285 are Peachtree Corners and Norcross.

 From exit 25 to exit 27, I-285 is concurrent with US 19.

 Much of Atlanta's high-end commercial real estate has developed along I-285, particularly at the northwestern I-75 and the SR 400 interchanges.
 Notable buildings include the 35-story Concourse at Landmark Center in the Perimeter Center business district and the Cobb Galleria complex in the Cumberland area.

 East of Spaghetti Junction, I-285's direction switches from east to south, as it connects with the Stone Mountain Freeway at exit 39, and has an interchange with I-20 at exit 46, where I-285 starts to curve toward the southwest.
 At exit 52, it has an interchange with I-675 and heads straight west after the interchange with I-75 near the Hartsfield–Jackson Atlanta International Airport.

 A portion of the section between I-75 and I-85 on the south side of I-285 has been bridged with a new runway and taxiway of Hartsfield–Jackson Atlanta International Airport, one of only two Interstates in the nation (along with I-564 in Norfolk, Virginia) to have an underpass beneath a runway (underpasses for taxiways do occur elsewhere).
 Computer animations were developed prior to construction to simulate a jumbo jet touching down on the runway from a driver's perspective.
 The entire highway within the tunnels is outfitted with stopped-vehicle sensors and fire detectors.
-Two electronic signs on either side of the tunnels can warn drivers if the tunnel is closed in an emergency.
+Two electronic signs on either side of the tunnel can warn drivers if the tunnel is closed in an emergency.
 For 1.21 mi in the southwest corner, I-85 occupies the median of I-285, yet the roadways remain separate.